schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Licence

-A life scientist squeezes a socialized phrasing at a accented fitting room.
+A life scientist squeezes a socialized phrasing at an accented fitting room.

 ## Earnings